 The courtyard at Somerset House will be frozen over once again for the Fortnum & Mason ice rink, centred around a 40ft tall Christmas tree.
 Look out for the special club nights, skate school, and Alpine-themed Fortnum's Lodge.
 The Christmas Arcade returns too, for a chance to stock up on Fortnum's goodies before the big day, as well as the Skate Lounge — a bar and cafe overlooking the ice rink (we highly recommend the gingerbread, if last year is anything to go by).

 Hyde Park Winter Wonderland ice rink

 The ice rink at Winter Wonderland is normally set around the bandstand, with a fairy light canopy, and acoustic musicians serenading the skaters on evening sessions.
-Of course, you have to battle through the madness of Winter Wonderland to get there.
+For atmosphere alone, it's one of our faves, and it also claims to be the largest open air ice rink in the UK.
+Of course, you have to battle through the madness of Winter Wonderland to get there, which does lose it a few points.
 Tickets on sale now.